 U.S. Justice of Department accused and warned that Berkeley through the edX platform for massive open online courses, and videos on YouTube and iTunes University content don’t meet federal requirements for accessibility in violation of the Americans With Disabilities Act (ADA).
 While, the content is offered for free, making it accessible to those who could … Continue reading Free Online Course Content May Be Scrapped Following U.S. DOJ Limited Access Violation

 When you thought Brexit was the best libertarian breakup of all time… comes a humorous series about getting government out of our lives Directed to those people who are all for governments, and outright deny any conclusion that free markets work better without much regulation.
-There is a series made especially for you, and can … Continue reading Brexit Not The First or Only Libertarian Breakup?
+There is a series made especially for you, and can … Continue reading Brexit: First Date to Mandate Trailer

 Now Uber (the ride-sharing private market transport service) provides the government benefits, it is now set to be legalised in Victoria following other state governments.
 Under new changes announced by the NSW Government, Uber and GoCatch will have their insurance premiums calculated their GPS data.
 “The Government has been working on this for 15 months, … Continue reading Uber GoCatch Drivers Pay More For GPS Plan